 You can do something similar at the page level.
 A page can have a type of content and get data sent to it.
 For instance, if you are building a social network and want to have a profile page for your users, you will design one main 'profile' page in your application and the type of content will be a 'user'.

 The most common way to send data to a page is with a link.
 If the page has a type of content defined, you will be prompted to specify which thing should be sent to the page.
 This will add a unique ID in the URL of the page that will specify the thing for that page.
-This link will contain the information that is need for the page thing to be set, and can be shared.
+This link will contain the information that is needed for the page thing to be set and can be shared.

 Another way to send data to a page in a workflow is to use a 'Go to page' action.
 It functions similarly to the link element, if the destination page has a type of content, a thing will need to be passed.
 If the destination page is the same as the current page, the thing will be updated without refreshing the page (but changing the URL).